September 4, 2016

 You've probably heard of native advertising, but chances are if you're not a marketer you aren't sure exactly what the term means.
 Sharethrough defines native advertising as a paid form of advertising that follows a form and function that is natural to the user experience where it is placed.
 Usually, native advertising is specifically designed and written for a particular social platform or publication.
 For example, if your company pays to have an ad placed in content that is both valuable and relevant in a site similar in format, that is native advertising.

 The ads in native advertisements are generally information based.
 They include useful information that is captivating and targeted to a very specific market.
 Many people often use native advertising and content marketing interchangeably.
 This is usually due to the fact that the information used in native advertisements is highly informative and valuable, just as the content should be for content marketing.

-Some of the largest social platforms around the world use native marketing.
-Consumers see these ads just about everyday and rarely recognize them due to how well they flow with the platform they are using.
+Some of the most prominent social platforms around the world use native marketing.
+Consumers see these ads just about every day and rarely recognize them due to how well they flow with the platform they are using.
 They're on Facebook, Instagram, Pinterest, Twitter, Tumblr, Forbes, Wall Street Journal, and so on.
-They’re even on search engines such as Google, Yahoo, and Bing.
-For example, one may see something on a website that says “Sponsored Content” that is imbedded among other information on the site.
+They’re even on search engines like Google, Yahoo, and Bing.
+For example, one may see something on a website that says “Sponsored Content” that is embedded among other information on the site.

 If your company is looking for native advertising or content marketing, contact the experts at your local South Florida marketing agency.
 Our team can design and execute what is needed to help increase the visibility of your company.